On this page

 Visa applicants currently in priority group 5 may want to:

-- submit an Expression of Interest (EOI) in SkillSelect – if invited to apply, this would require a new visa application including payment of the relevant VAC
+- submit an expression of interest (EOI) in SkillSelect—if invited to apply, this would require a new visa application including payment of the relevant visa application charge (VAC)

 - continue to await a decision on their visa application